rdenise/tax_myPHAGE/README.md

                         Maximum number of threads that will be used -i IN_FASTA, --input IN_FASTA
-                        Path to an input fasta file -db ICTV_DB, --database ICTV_DB
+                        Path to an input fasta file --add_genomes ADD_GENOMES
+                        Path to a fasta file containing genomes to add to the viridic.
+This will be added to the viridic and the viridic figure will be updated
+  -db ICTV_DB, --database ICTV_DB
                         Path to the database of genomes currently classified by the ICTV --mash_index MASH_INDEX